ashaabrizvi/WPL_Internship/README.md

 # WPL

-This is my Day wise Analysis for the WPL Internship
+This is my day wise analysis for the Widhya Premier League Internship.

+Widhya is an EdTech startup that focuses on helping students become industry ready by adopting "learning by doing" approach.